BioMihanoid/libft/README.md

 _This is a **21 School/Ecole 42** Project_

 # Libft
-Your very first own library
+My very first own library

 ## Description
 This project is about coding a C library.